sudheernambiar/Terraform-workspace-explained/README.md

 $ terraform destroy -var-file=prod.tfvars
 ```
 ## Observations.
+Name space is a good tool to provide a single environment for three different production deployment stages.
 ## Risk Factors
--
+- There should be a higly professional team required to use such a case, since a statefile recreation is a matter of real concern, if there is a human error occurs.
 ## Summary
-A handy option to use multiple environments to coordinate in a single directory.
+A handy option to use multiple environments to coordinate in a single directory, this is what terraform offers to provide.